sainikhil2553/display16_LTSM/README.md

 1. Bitmap size in kiloBytes = (screenWidth * screenHeight * bitsPerPixel)/(1024 * 8)
 2. The data array for 1 is created from image files using file data conversion tool [link](https://javl.github.io/image2cpp/)
 3. The data array for 2-4  is created from BMP files using file data conversion tool [link](https://notisrac.github.io/FileToCArray/)
+4. 8-bit bitmaps only take half the memory of 16-bit bitmaps, at the expense of color depth:
+   256 colors vs 65,536 colors.

 ### Advanced Graphics